Swimming pools and spas

-You will need a building approval for your swimming pool and fence and can arrange this through a building certifier.
+You will need a building approval for your swimming pool and pool fence.
+Arrange this through a building certifier.

-It is the responsibility of property owners with pools to ensure that the pool and barriers are compliant at all times.
+It is the responsibility of property owners to ensure the pool and barriers are compliant at all times.
 For more information, check the swimming pool safety regulations.